Home Assistant Simplifies OAuth2 Application Credentials Management

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-It is worth noting that some of the above listed services already supported a YAML-free integration before the release of Home Assistant Core 2022.6.
-If so, the upcoming changes solely mean that the YAML configuration will be deprecated in a future release of Home Assistant Core.
+Some of these services already supported YAML-free integration before this release.
+The upcoming changes mean that YAML configuration for these services will be deprecated in future Home Assistant releases.

-How has integrating Google Calendar with Home Assistant got easier?
+Easier Integration of Google Calendar with Home Assistant

 google: